 The District has partnered with local law enforcement to provide a School Resource Officer (SRO) at the high school/technical center campus.
 This initiative will be expanded in the coming months to include our middle schools.
 The SRO develops positive relationships with students and staff within the school and engages in prevention and awareness activities.
 In the event of an active threat, having a trained law enforcement officer within the building allows for immediate emergency response.

 Another way that the District is strengthening school safety and security is through Social Emotional Learning (SEL) within the classroom.
 This effort reinforces the power of empathy, relationships, and seeks to develop environments where all learners feel safe and supported.
-Learn more here.
+Learn about EWSD and Social and Emotional Learning.